spotinst/help/src/docs/ocean/cluster-overview-tab.md

 To view these savings, click the **Revert to Lower Cost** tab (unless already displayed).

 This tab displays:

-*   **Total savings** = [old instance price – new instance price] x new instance running time.

-*   **Resource savings** = difference in resources used by the old and new instances.
+*   Nodes reverted to lower cost: If one or more nodes have been reverted to lower cost, the number of reverted nodes appears.
+Click to view the number of nodes reverted to lower cost in the selected time range in the Revert to Lower Cost window.

+*   Virtual Node Group percentage breakdown

+*   Replacement information: an entry for each reverted node is listed with these details: :

+   *   Instance type of original node.
+   *   Instance type of reverted node.
+   *   Instance ID of original node.
+   *   Instance ID of reverted node.
+   *   Lifecycle of original node.
+   *   Lifecycle of reverted node.
+   *   Hourly cost of original node.
+   *   Hourly cost of reverted node.
+   *   Hourly cost saved as a percentage: hourly cost of the reverted node / hourly cost of the original node * 100
+   *   The Virtual Node Group's name

  *   CPU resources saved in vCPU Hours.
  *   Memory resources saved in GiB Hours.
  *   GPU resources saved in GPU Hours.

 ## Autoscaling Activity Panel